Slaad: Forgotten Realms, The Erevis Cale trilogy

-In Paul S. Kemp's early trilogy, the main antagonist known as the Sojourner has four slaadi henchmen that he refers to as his "children" named Azriim, Dolgan, Eleura and Serrin.
+In Paul S. Kemp's Erevis Cale trilogy, the main antagonist known as the Sojourner has four slaadi henchmen that he refers to as his "children" named Azriim, Dolgan, Eleura and Serrin.
 In the books they appear to be bound to the Sojourner, and serve as a constant foe to Erevis Cale and his companions as they try to thwart the Sojourner.
 They are all green slaadi and have been granted various powers by the Sojourner.
 They can cast magic, shapeshift, heal at a very fast rate, and have telepathy.
 They all tend to choose a human form that suits their taste and only transform back into their slaad forms at certain occasions, mostly when they feed or fight.
-Azriim (the leader) chooses a half-drow form with 2 different color eyes, Dolgan chooses a Cormyrean warrior (basically a big human) and is the dumb brute of the gang, Serrin is dark and assassin-like and chooses a slender human.
+Azriim (the leader) chooses a half-drow form with 2 different color eyes, Dolgan chooses a Cormyrean warrior and is the dumb brute of the gang, Serrin is dark and assassin-like and chooses a slender human.
 Their true slaad forms are green, very large, scaled reptiles, with powerful legs, long claws, and sharp teeth.
 During the series the Sojourner, with the power to destroy worlds at a whim, transforms Dolgan and Azriim into gray slaadi as a reward.
 They are portrayed as a mix between a moth and reptile, and have the ability to fly.
 They are later transformed into death slaadi, which are portrayed as their original reptilian slaad form, with slightly altered physical features.
 Their most notable trait is that they appear almost see-through and have much stronger abilities.
 At the end of the trilogy Azriim alone survived and went to his way.